puppetlabs/puppet-docs/source/pe/3.7/install_agents.markdown

 9. SSH into the Debian node where you want to install the agent, and run `curl -k https://<master.example.com>:8140/packages/current/install.bash | sudo bash`.

-    The script will install the PE agent packages, create a basic `puppet.conf`, and kick off a puppet run.
+    The script will install the PE agent packages, create a basic `puppet.conf`, and kick off a Puppet run.

     **Tip**: see [Passing Configuration Parameters to the Install Script](#passing-configuration-parameters-to-the-install-script).